blue67chillout/Integration-of-custom-accelerators-to-Croc-SoC/README.md

 https://librelane.readthedocs.io/en/latest/installation/nix_installation/installation_macos.html

-Also clone the librelane repository and run `nix-shell` to activate the full librelane environment, post that, you can cd to your croc directory, and run all the commands from there
+Also, clone the LibreLane repository and run nix-shell to activate the full LibreLane environment.
+After that, navigate to your CROC directory and run all the commands from there.

 #### Docker (easy)